DAVIDACEK4689/King-James-Bible-Analysis/report.md

 #### Prepare Datasets
 <p style="text-align: justify;">
 This script loads a tokenizer for the specified model, calculates the maximum text length, and tokenizes the training and testing data.
-It then creates custom BibleDataset instances for the training and testing datasets.
+It then creates custom BibleDataset instances for the training and testing data.
 </p>

 <details>